 Ridge regression adds the l2-penalty term to ensure that the linear regression coefficients do not explode (or become very large).
 It reduces variance, producing more consistent results on unseen datasets.
 It also helps deal with multicollinearity, which happens when the P features in X are linearly dependent.

 Ridge regression is supported as a machine learning technique in the C3 AI® Suite.
 It is infrequently used in practice because data scientists favor more generally applicable, non-linear regression techniques, such as random forests, which also serve to reduce variance in unseen datasets.
 However, it works well when there is a strong linear relationship between the target variable and the features.
-It has been used in a C3 AI Predictive Maintenance proof of technology for a customer that wanted to predict shell temperatures in industrial heat exchangers using fouling factors as features.
+It has been used in a C3 AI Reliability proof of technology for a customer that wanted to predict shell temperatures in industrial heat exchangers using fouling factors as features.